Supporting research that will help develop treatments for PHTS

 Find out here how another is studying people in the UK who have PHTS.

 These laboratory-based studies research how alterations in the PTEN gene, together possibly with other factors, ultimately cause the wide range and combinations of symptoms and characteristics associated with PHTS.
 This improved understanding may help us to discover new medicines for PHTS.
-Find out here how one of our projects is sequencing the whole genome of hundreds of people with PHTS, to understand more about how DNA abnormalities beyond the PTEN gene alteration may be important in influencing different PHTS symptoms and characteristics.
+Find out here how one of our projects is sequencing the whole genome of hundreds of people with PHTS, to understand more about how DNA alterations beyond the PTEN gene alteration may be important in influencing different PHTS symptoms and characteristics.

 Before potential PHTS medicines can be tested in people in clinical trials, researchers must first do research in the laboratory to show that they are likely to work and likely to be safe.
 To help with this, we are funding research to create cell-based and non-human-based “models” with PTEN gene alterations which mimic aspects of PHTS.
 These models are designed to have some of the specific biological characteristics seen in PHTS, such as, for example, features of developmental delay, blood vessel-related problems and cancer.
 Models like this can be used to test large numbers of potential medicines quite quickly to see if they might be able to treat PHTS.
 This way, researchers can then short-list candidate medicines for testing in people in clinical trials.
 Find out here about our policy on using animals in research.